antonfirsov/docs/2018/09-Sep/ef-core-2-2-preview2/ef-core-2-2-preview2.md

 We are still working in some additional features we would like to include in EF Core 2.2, like reverse engineering of database views into query types, support for spatial types with SQLite, as well as additional bug fixes.
 We are planning on releasing EF Core 2.2 in the last calendar quarter of 2018.

-Our team is also working on the our next major release, EF Core 3.0, which will include significant improvements to our LINQ implementation, and making Entity Framework 6 compatible with .NET Core 3.0.
+In the meantime, our team has started working on the our next major release, EF Core 3.0, which will include, among other improvements, a significant overhaul of our LINQ implementation.

-## Thank you!
+We will also start soon the work to make Entity Framework 6 compatible with .NET Core 3.0. [which was announced last may](https://blogs.msdn.microsoft.com/dotnet/2018/05/07/net-core-3-and-support-for-windows-desktop-applications/).

+## More than welcome, your feedback is really needed!
-We encourage you to try the new features and we thank you in advance for posting any feedback to [our issue tracker](https://github.com/aspnet/EntityFrameworkCore/issues/new).
+**We encourage you to play with the new features, and we thank you in advance for posting any feedback to [our issue tracker](https://github.com/aspnet/EntityFrameworkCore/issues/new).

+The spatial extensions and the Cosmos DB provider in particular are very large features that expose a lot of new capabilities and APIs.
+Really being able to ship these features as part of EF Core 2.2 RTM is going to depend on your valuable feedback and on our ability to use it to iterate over the design in the next few months.